rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 - Introduce yourself to your team members and identify your Table Coach
 - Come up with a team name
 - Create a Team Worksheet
-- *(Optional)* Assign team roles to help structure your collaboration
+- Set your team’s collaboration style

 > **Note:** The provided sample prompts are just a starting point.
 Work with your team to adapt or create your own, and refine until Copilot delivers the results you need.